schap101/music_recommendation/README.md

 2. create a develpment venv
 3. install required libraries according to the requirements.txt file: $ pip install -r requirements.txt
 4. open jupyter with: $ jupyter notebook
+5. run first the Data_Preprocessing.ipynb to generate some csv-files to run PMF later
-5. run the files for PMF, SVD, etc. to see the results.
+6. run the files for PMF, SVD, etc. to see the results.